 Bitumen blends are prepared by the introduction of waste PVC up to a level of 11wt% in the molten state.
-The viscoelastic properties such as shear compliance,, and viscosity of bitumen blends and neat bitumen are determined.
+The viscoelastic properties such as torque and viscosity of bitumen blends and neat bitumen are determined.
 These properties were studied using an ARES- Rheometer (Rheometric Scientific, Co.) equipment.
-The measurements were performed in the dynamic mode, plate-plate geometry of 25 mm diameter over the temperature range from -10 to $60^{\circ}$ C and angular frequency, $^{(m)}$ varied from 102 to10-1 radian/s.
-The experiments data which measured at different temperatures as a function of $^{(m)}$ are shifted into a master curve at low temperature ( $10^{\circ}$ C) and high temperature $60^{\circ}$ C. The results are compared at T0 10 and $60^{\circ}$ C over a wide range of $^{(m)}$ .
-The results evidence that the incorporation of the waste PVC into bitumen enhances the dynamic mechanical moduli and the viscosity.
-The moduli were found to rise with increasing the waste PVC content.
-The stability of the bitumen blends is more noticeable at $60^{\circ}$ C as confirmed by the results.
+The measurements were performed in the dynamic mode, plate-plate geometry of 25 mm diameter over the temperature range from -10 to 60°C and angular frequency, $\omega$ varied from $10^2$ to $10^{-1}$ radian/s.
+The results are compared at T0 10 and 60°C over a wide range of $\omega$ .
+The results evidence that the incorporation of the waste PVC into bitumen enhances the torque and the viscosity.
+So, the stability of the bitumen composites is more noticeable at $60^{\circ}$ C.